PeiLi-Sandman/machine_learning/HW2/README.md

   ![](https://github.com/PeiLi-Sandman/machine_learning/blob/master/HW2/picture/model5.PNG)

   Based on the above 4 models, I built a new model.
 Model 5 is deeper enough, has dropout layer, use Adam optimizer and data augmentation.

+  The best accuracy for test dataset I obtained is 76.41%

+  In the end, I chose one model to apply K-Folder validation.
+The